-In 2013, 2014, 2015 and 2016 the number of students achieving C grades or higher was well above the national average.
-Student progress is also consistently high, and in 2014 and 2015 we have received national awards for outstanding progress between the ages of 11 and 16.
+The number of students achieving nationally recognised 'good' grades (C grades/level 4 or higher) continues to be well above the national average.
+Student progress is also consistently high, which has resulted in two recent national awards for outstanding progress between the ages of 11 and 16.
 These results reflect a consistently strong Key Stage Four curriculum.

 The Key Stage Four curriculum is designed so that every student whilst receiving an excellent grounding in core subjects can specialise in areas of strength, gain confidence, thrive and succeed.
-For example, able linguists can two languages and have the opportunity to visit France or Germany to develop their confidence and expertise.
+For example, able linguists can study two languages and have the opportunity to visit France or Germany to develop their confidence and expertise.
 Over fifty students choose each year to study three separate sciences at GCSE (Biology, Chemistry and Physics); they achieve excellent results in these subjects and many go on to succeed at A level and continue to thrive on university science courses.